gremau/EarthSciNotebook/computing/comp_data_analysis_workflow.md

 ### Data collected in the field or lab

 - In general, this data must be transcribed from field sheets, downloaded from instruments, formatted, etc, and this is most often done using spreadsheets or text files.
-  - Some formatting, editing, or summary creation of textfiles can be done with [shell` `scripts](procedures:shellscripts), [procedures:awk](procedures:awk), etc, but be sure to document and save the scripts in the appropriate **projectname/data_analysis/** directory.
+  - Some formatting, editing, or summary creation of textfiles can be done with [shell scripts](computing/comp_shellscripts.md), [awk](computing/comp_awk.md), etc, but be sure to document and save the scripts in the appropriate **projectname/data_analysis/** directory.
 - Processed data can be exported as a textfile to the **projectname/data_analysis/processed_data/** directory, or put in the rawdata/ directory (if it fits criteria above).
 - Data is then processed and analyzed with python, matlab, or other scripts located in the **projectname/data_analysis/** directory
-- This analysis generates outputs(datafiles, figures) that can be stored in **projectname/data_analysis/processed_data/** for further use in analysis, or in the **projectname/** directory, the wiki, or elsewhere for interpretation, publication, etc.`
+- This analysis generates outputs(datafiles, figures) that can be stored in **projectname/data_analysis/processed_data/** for further use in analysis, or in the **projectname/** directory, the wiki, or elsewhere for interpretation, publication, etc.

 The generalized workflow looks like this:
 -----------------------------------------